 Amendment Added to House Defense Bill

-Under the EO, both prime and subcontractors must report violations of 14 federal labor laws and “equivalent” state labor laws during the previous three years, and again every six months, on federal contracts over $500,000.
+Under the EO, both prime and subcontractors must report violations of 14 federal labor laws and “equivalent” state labor laws—which have not been articulated yet—during the previous three years, and again every six months, on federal contracts over $500,000.
 Prime contractors would also be responsible for evaluating the labor law violations of their subcontractors at all tiers.
 A single violation, or a combination of multiple violations, could lead a contracting officer to either (1) deny a prime contractor the right to compete for a federal contract; or (2) remove a prime contractor or subcontractor from an ongoing project.
 Such determinations would be made on an individual contracting officer basis with assistance from newly-created agency labor law compliance advisors.

 For more information, contact Jimmy Christianson at 703-837-5325 or firstname.lastname@example.org.